 Whether you’re looking for explosive growth or slow, steady gains, these investment newsletters can help you out:

-- Motley Fool Rule Breakers: Best for investors with less than $2,000
+- Motley Fool Rule Breakers: Best for discovering emerging stocks

 - Motley Fool Stock Advisor: Best for predictably solid returns